smartdevicelink/sdl_evolution/proposals/NNNN-upgrade-c++-standard.md

 * Impacted Platforms: [Core]

 ## Introduction
-This proposal is geared to upgrade currently used `C++98` standard to `C++11` as the latter one has much more useful features and significant improvements from the performence point of view.
+This proposal is geared to upgrade currently used `C++98` standard to `C++11` as the latter one has much more useful features and significant improvements from the performance point of view.
 Also it became more safe in runtime and allows to catch a lot of issues during the compilation stage.

 ## Motivation
 * Reinventing the wheel: